 The Crommet Creek Conservation Area comprises the largest block of natural lands in the immediate Great Bay watershed, and in New Hampshire’s North Atlantic Coast Ecoregion.
 It includes the entire watershed of two tidal creeks that flow directly into the Great Bay Estuary.
 The area has been identified by the Great Bay Resource Protection Partnership as a protection priority due to the size of the natural area; the diversity of habitats and wildlife it supports; and it’s integral role in protecting the regional water quality and resources within the Great Bay Estuary.
 The Conservation Area includes headwater wetlands, and the entire spectrum of freshwater and estuarine wetland and aquatic communities along both Lubberland and Crommet creeks.
 The Great Bay is a shallow inland tidal estuary of national importance for migratory birds.
 The Great Bay supports 29 species of waterfowl, 27 species of shorebirds, 13 species of wading birds, osprey and bald eagle.
 The Estuary is unique in that it is recessed 9 miles from the ocean along the Piscataqua River.
 Although development is increasing in the watershed, it remains one of the more healthy and viable estuarine ecosystems on the North Atlantic coast.

 Great Bay Resource Protection Partnership

 Glode, Joanne; Brickner-Wood, Dea; Robinson, Ed; Weisiger, Wendy; Wellenberger, Peter; and Stevens, Rachel, "Crommet Creek Conservation Area Management Plan" (2012).
-PREP Publications.
+PREP Reports & Publications.
 7.